Bryan Hextall: Playing career

 Born in Grenfell, Saskatchewan in 1913, Hextall grew up in Poplar Point, Manitoba.
 He played his first hockey there, winning the Manitoba juvenile championship in 1929–30.
 He played junior hockey with the Winnipeg Monarchs in 1931–32 before switching to the Portage Terriers with whom he won the Manitoba Junior Hockey League scoring title in 1932–33.

 Hextall began his professional career in 1933–34 with the Vancouver Lions of the North West Hockey League (NWHL).
 He played three seasons in Vancouver, leading the NWHL in scoring with 27 goals in 1935–36.
 He moved on to the Philadelphia Ramblers of the International-American Hockey League the following year, again leading the league with 27 goals.

 The New York Rangers brought Hextall up for three games in 1937.
 He made the team full-time in 1937–38.
 A left-handed shooter, Hextall played his "off wing" – right wing – at a time before it was common practice.
 He scored at least 20 goals seven times in his career, mainly while playing on the Rangers' top line with Phil Watson and Lynn Patrick.

 Hextall led the NHL in goal scoring and was named a first-team All-Star for the first time in 1939–40.
-He was one of the Rangers' top players during the 1940 Stanley Cup Finals against the Toronto Maple Leafs.
+He was one of the Rangers' top players during the 1940 Stanley Cup Final against the Toronto Maple Leafs.
 Hextall scored a hat trick against the Leafs and added an assist to lead the Rangers to a come-from-behind victory in game two of the series, and scored the overtime winning goal in the sixth game that clinched the third Stanley Cup championship in Rangers history.
 The Rangers would not win another for 54 years.